dsoprea/PyHdHomeRun/README.txt

 individual calls should be basic primitives that can plug-in nicely to the predefined tuner interface of another DVR or TV application.

-The objectives are as follows:
+The goals of this project were as follows:

-x Be able to discover the device(s) on the local network. x Be able to poll for status. x Be able to list channels.
+> Be able to discover the device(s) on the local network.
+> Be able to poll for status.
+> Be able to list channels.
 > Be able to scan channels.
-x For a tuner to be able to set the channel and acquire a lock. x To be able to instruct a tuner to start sending video back.
+> For a tuner to be able to set the channel and acquire a lock.

-I will check them off as progress is made.
+> To be able to instruct a tuner to start sending video back.

+All goals have all been completed.

 Requirements
 ============